Information for employers

 You may wish to have a discussion with your employees to see if their personal situation means they would like to be furloughed.
 You could also look at options such as rotating staff if you only need to furlough a percentage of your workforce.

 If your employees are affected by cancer and cannot work because of coronavirus, they could get Statutory Sick Pay (SSP) if they are ill, self-isolating or shielding.
-If your employees are receiving SSP because they are shielding only, this will stop from 1 August.

 More information about statutory sick pay and whether your employees may be entitled to claim can be found in the government guidance.